Can Bearded Dragons Eat Snap Peas?

 Baby beardies should not be given any food that is too hard or crunchy for them to chew on; this includes canned or frozen mushy peas.

-However, the fresh variety of these legumes are safe to give as a treat and may even help stimulate their appetite.
+The fresh variety of these legumes is safe to give as a treat and may even help stimulate their appetite.

 When offering fresh-cooked mushy peas to your bearded dragon, it’s important to only provide them with small amounts at a time.